 In accordance with A.R.S.
 Title 23, Chapter 2, Articles 8 & 8.1, and Title 20, Chapter 5, Article 12 of Arizona Administrative Code, any person, or organization alleging a minimum wage or earned paid sick time retaliation violation may file a complaint with the Department or may file a civil lawsuit.
 Complaints filed with the Department must be filed within one year from "when the employee knew or should have known of the alleged violation."
 After receiving or initiating a complaint, the Department will review and investigate the complaint and issue a findings and order setting forth its determination based on the information received during the investigation.
 Except in cases where the Department finds that no violation has occurred, any party aggrieved by the Department's findings and order may file a request for hearing within 30 days after the findings and order is served upon the party.
 The ICA Administrative Law Judge Division will set the matter for hearing and, if the parties do not resolve the matter, hold a hearing, and issue a written decision.
-Any party may request review of the ALJ's decision after the decision is mailed or served on the parties.
-The decision or decision upon review is final 35 days after it is mailed or served upon the party affected unless the party appeals the ALJ's decision or decision upon review to the Superior Court.
-In cases where the Department finds that no violation of the Act has occurred, a complainant is permitted to file a civil action in Superior Court.
+Any party may request review of the ALJ's decision after the decision is mailed or served upon the party affected unless the party appeals the ALJ's decision or decision upon review to the Superior Court.
+In cases where the Department finds that no violation are served, a complainant is permitted to file a civil action in Superior Court.

 ^{} State Law for Earned Paid Sick Time Enforcement was not in effect until FY 18.
-FY 16 and FY 17 data not available.